 - User uploaded images are added to a single flattened layer.
 User selected Vector designs have their own layers.

 - It is also possible to set an additional layer for Vector Cut-lines via the Artwork Advanced slot on the Print Area of the product.
+This has to be a PDF or Ai format file.

 If Raster images are uploaded to the product in the App, then the generated file will still maintain the raster image - it does not get converted to vector.
 In this scenario the backing layer and the text will still be vector however.